 The person behind

-I’m Russian, who lives (and works and does lots of other things :) in the Netherlands.
+I’m Russian, who lives and learns in the Netherlands.
 I used to work as a researcher, studying social media, changing workplace, knowledge and learning.
-In my work I blended my experiences of facilitating learning and managing change, my interest in technologies and my passion for understanding how people work.
+My work was a blend of my experiences of facilitating learning and managing change, my interest in technologies and my passion for understanding how people work.